-The Market and Strategy Committee met three times.
+The Market and Strategy Committee met twice.

 The Board of Directors is responsible for the overall management of the company and the Group, as well as the supervision of the Group Management.
 According to Article Pursuant to Art.
 716a of the Swiss Code of Obligations (CO), it has the following non-transferable and inalienable duties:

 - The overall control of the company and the Group, including the definition of medium and long-term strategies and planning objectives, as well as the guidelines for company policy and the issuing of required directives.

 - Defining the basic organisation of the company and its associated regulations.